victordibia/handtrack.js/README.md

 [<img src="demo/images/screen.jpg" width="100%">](https://victordibia.github.io/handtrack.js/)

+> Note:
+Version `0.0.13` is the old version of handtrack.js which tracks only hands and was trained on the egohands dataset.
+It is slightly more stable than the recent version v `0.1.x` which is trained on a new dataset (still in active development) and supports more classes (open, closed, pinch, point, zoom etc.).
+You might see some issues with the new version (feel free to downgrade to `0.0.13` as needed) and also report the issues you see.

 Handtrack.js is a library for prototyping realtime hand detection (bounding box), directly in the browser.
 It frames handtracking as an object detection problem, and uses a trained convolutional neural network to predict bounding boxes for the location of hands in an image.

 ## Whats New? v0.1.x